theo-armour/pages/05-history-and-events/david-graeber/dawn-of-everything/dawn-of-everything-theo-notes.md

 "What is the origin of social inequality?": if not the biggest question, then what is?
 Move from European thinkers to indigenous thinkers

-## p27 Chapter 2 ~ Wicked liberty ~ the indigenous critique and the myth of progress. ~ p 27 ~ 4%
+## p40 ~ Chapter 2 ~ Wicked liberty ~ the indigenous critique and the myth of progress. ~ p 27 ~ 4%

-Departure from pristine simplicity

-Great Man theory of history

-the story of humanity’s original innocence, and unwitting departure from a state of pristine simplicity on a voyage of technological discovery that would ultimately guarantee both our ‘complexity’ and our enslavement.
+Rousseau: The story of humanity’s original innocence, and unwitting departure from a state of pristine simplicity on a voyage of technological discovery that would ultimately guarantee both our ‘complexity’ and our enslavement.

-the Great Man theory of history
+the Great Man theory of history: all important ideas in a given age can be traced back to one or other extraordinary individual

-Ignore depth of the the context of men that were famous
+Ignores depth of the the context of the men that were famous

-Even Rousseau taken out of his context
+Example: Even Rousseau taken out of his context

-### p28 In which we show how critiques of eurocentrism can backfire and end up turning aboriginal thinkers into soft puppets.
+### p41 ~ In which we show how critiques of eurocentrism can backfire and end up turning aboriginal thinkers into soft puppets ~ p28.

-Dijon: essay competition on the question: what is the origin of inequality among men, And is it authorized by natural law?
+Dijon: essay competition on the question: "what is the origin of inequality among men, And is it authorized by natural law?"

 Assumed inequality did have an origin and that there was a time when humans were equal, and that something happened to change the situation.